 Who May Borrow Objects:

-This collection is available for use by Alaska teachers, students, librarians, home schoolers, and museums.
-Objects will not be shipped out-of-state.
+Alaska teachers, students, librarians, home schoolers, and museums.
+In-state only.

 Duration of Loans:

 Loan items may be reserved for a full two weeks of use.
-(An additional two weeks are factored in for shipping and handling; consequently, objects are often out of the Museum for up to a month.)
+An additional two weeks are factored in for shipping and handling.
 Special arrangements for longer loans can be made during the summer months when requests are at a minimum, or loans may be extended under certain circumstances and if no other requests are pending.

 Number of Objects per Loan:

 Fees and Shipping:

-There are no fees for this service; however if the materials must be mailed, the borrower is responsible for all shipping costs.
-The borrower should return the hands-on loan materials in the original shipping box with the same insurance coverage (an insurance value of $200.00 per package) and shipping and handling specifications used (or requested) by the museum.
+This is a free service.
+However, the borrower is responsible for return shipping costs.
+Please return all materials in the original shipping box and use the same shipping and handling specifications used (or requested) by the museum.

-Users are requested to publicly acknowledge the Sheldon Jackson Museumsí Hands-on Loan program.
-When the objects are introduced to a class, the museumsí program should be mentioned.
+Users are requested to publicly acknowledge the Sheldon Jackson Museums’ Hands-on Loan program.
+When objects are introduced to a class, the museums’ program should be mentioned.
 If exhibited, a label stating that the pieces are from the Sheldon Jackson Museum's Hands-on Loan program should be included.